skottler/tor-ansible/README.md

 Run ansible on the remote machine: `ansible-playbook -i "(remote IP or hostname)," -u root site.yml`.
 Make sure you've got the comma after the address of the machine.

 ## License
 All the code in this repository is licensed under the GPLv3.
-Check out LICENSE.md for the complete text of the license.
+Check out the LICENSE file in this repo for the complete text of the license.